AstrolabeProject/astrolabe_py/README.rst

 | This is a Python 3 library for curating image and data files for the `Astrolabe project <http://astrolabe.arizona.edu/>`_

-- Astrolabe-py contains scripts and modules to:
+- Astrolabe_py contains scripts and modules to:

   - Upload FITS files to iRods,
   - Extract metadata from FITS files and attach it to files in iRods,